Dewdrops in the Garden: Background

 At the time of the release of Dewdrops in the Garden, Lady Kier had compared it to Infinity Within, saying:

-The album drew inspiration from Lady Kier's travels to the Hopi ruins in the Painted Desert and pyramids in the Yucatan and Dmitry's travels to the Grand Canyon and Joshua Tree.
+The album drew inspiration from Lady Kier's travels to the Hopi ruins in the Painted Desert and pyramids in Yucatán and Dmitry's travels to the Grand Canyon and Joshua Tree.
 The inspiration was clear in Lady Kier's description of the track "Music Selector is the Soul Reflector":

 Most of the work on Dewdrops in the Garden was done by Super DJ Dmitry and Lady Miss Kier joined by Kansan producer Ani Schempf (DJ Ani, also known as DJ On-E and DJ Ani Quinn).
 Towa Tei had left the band to do some work on Japanese pop star Nokko's album and his own debut solo album Future Listening!, and he was said to be back for the band's fourth album, which was never made.
 Even through his absence, Tei contributed various production to the tracks "Call Me", "Party Happening People", "DMT (Dance Music Trance)", and the "Funky Chunky Bonus Beats" portion of "What is This Music?".

 Shortly after the album's release, a companion album titled Dewdrops in the Remix containing four remixes of "Picnic in the Summertime," four mixes of "Bring Me Your Love," and six mixes of "Call Me" was released in Japan.
-"Bring Me Your Love" and "Call Me" became their last two #1 hits on the Hot Dance Music/Club Play chart.
+"Bring Me Your Love" and "Call Me" became their last two number-one hits on the Hot Dance Music/Club Play chart.

+Critical reception

+Billboard magazine named the album "a solid collection that forgoes the political rhetoric of [Infinity Within] in favor of lighter, sing-along fare.
+Lady Kier continues to mature as a singer, molding her giddy, girlish delivery into seductive, world-wise purr.
+She oozes confidence over a slew of rhythms that swerves from familiar house and hip-hop territory into more trendy trance, rave, and break-beat areas.
+Radio and club programmers seeking a sequel to 'Groove Is in the Heart' will be disappointed, though open minds should find jams like funk-rooted 'Picnic in the Summertime', 'Apple Juice Kissing', and 'Say Ahhh ...' equally pleasing."